bamfranceschi/cgl-cultures/notes.md

 - is the cell currently occupied?

   - if no, look at all adjacent cells and tally how many are occupied.
-    - if under 4, populate (A CHANGE HAPPENED, flip boolean to true)
+    - if under 4, populate (A CHANGE HAPPENED, flip boolean)
     - else it stays empty and move on to next cell
   - if yes, look at all adjacent cells and tally how many are occupied.
     - if under 4, cell stays alive